 When to Use a Cover Letter

 When you need to explain something on your resume.
-If there is something on your resume that could give a hiring manager pause – an employment gap, for example – your cover letter is your chance to explain these circumstances, and emphasize why you are the right person for the position.
-A value proposition letter does not provide enough space for you to explain these things, so write a cover letter when a longer explanation is needed.
+If there is something on your resume that could give a hiring manager pause, such as an employment gap, your cover letter is your chance to explain these circumstances and emphasize why you are the right person for the position.
+A value proposition letter does not provide enough space for you to explain past work issues, so write a cover letter when a longer explanation is needed.

 When to Use a Value Proposition Letter